For weeks, the 'dillos life was swell,

 Land ho!
 Ruling powers reboot an old fox's den as home for The Foxy Armadillos.
 An armadillo online organization is devoted to The Wonderful World of Armadillos.
 It gives facts about all twenty recognized species.

 Savvy?
 As fast as thar she blows, ye be wanting Little Ray's nautical world collection for yer “duffle”.
-Ye be loving these beasties more than “cackle fruit”!
+Ye be loving these beasties more than cackle fruit, slang for chicken eggs!

-Add “'dillo” to pirate talk.
+Add 'dillo to pirate talk.
 Ye better or ye be walking the plank!
-Clue in with Sea of Thieves and Pirate Terms and Phrases from yourdictionary.com.
+Clue in with details from The Foxy Armadillos and Pirate Terms and Phrases from yourdictionary.com.